drewdotson/CustomerTrackingSystem/README.md

 1. Add and remove customer data, product data, and product assignments to customers
 2. Modify key elements of data already entered into the database (such as a customer's last made payments and a product's price)
 3. View all of the three main elements of the database and certain subsets of them (such as customers who are late on payments and what products a specified customer has assigned to them currently)
 4. A customer, product, and location can each have multiple of the same entries within the database.
-HOWEVER, A customer can only have one entry per location, a product can only have one entry per pricepoint, and a customer can only currently be assigned a specified product one time per location.
+HOWEVER, A customer can only have one entry per location, a product can only have one entry per price point, and a customer can only currently be assigned a specified product one time per location.
 It should be noted that a customer's sign up date and last payment date can vary among multiple locations assigned to the same customer.
 6. Removing or modifying an entry for one element of the database should also have its changes reflected in the other elements as well (Such as a customer being removed from the database should also remove any product assignments to said customer).